Best Things to do in Vienna in Winter

 From the middle of January to the beginning of March, hop on the ice and do some rounds.

-Okay, while Vienna is not a paradise for winter sport lovers, you can do some winter sports here.
+Okay, while Vienna is not a paradise for winter sports lovers, you can do some winter sports here.
 So, head to the ice rink and skate in the beautiful surroundings of the City Hall.

 There are also some more ice rinks if you visit before January, so make sure to check out different ice skating opportunities.